 To print your shipping labels using SmartParcel, follow the steps below.

-- Navigate to the Find Orders page, then select the relevant orders from the grid.
+- Navigate to the Small Parcel space, then select the relevant orders from the grid.

-- Optional: Select SmartParcel > Auto Rate Shop.
+- Optional: Select Manage > Shop Cheapest Rate.

 - A confirmation message appears to inform you that your orders had rates applied to them and which orders, if any, could not populate rates.

-- Depending on the Mapping you have listed in your orders and the Logic you have configured in the system, the 'ShipService', 'Earliest', and 'Carrier' columns of the grid populate with the cheapest shipping rate and estimated delivery date.
+- Depending on the services you have listed in your orders and the rules you have configured in the system, the Carrier, Ship Service, and Small Parcel Ship Date columns of the grid populate with the cheapest shipping rate and estimated delivery date.
 (If these columns are not visible in the grid, you can select them under Options > Columns.)

 Step 6: Ship and close orders

-Once you've picked your orders and generated the necessary documentation, it's time to ship them to their destination and mark them as closed on the Find Orders page.
+Once you've picked your orders and generated the necessary documentation, it's time to ship them to their destination and mark them as closed from the Small Parcel homepage.

-To do so, select the relevant orders from the grid, then click Manage > Ship and close to open the Ship and Close dialog box.
+To do so, select the relevant orders from the grid, then click Manage > Close Orders to open the Ship and Close dialog.